A beginner’s guide to Instagram marketing for small businesses

 Here’s a step-by-step guide to posting and scheduling Instagram posts using Facebook Creator Studio.

 You can also use third-party tools to schedule your posts.
-Later, a cloud-based platform, can help you plan, manage, and schedule your posts and campaigns on Instagram.
+Cloud-based platform Later is just one of several tools available to help you plan, manage, and schedule your posts and campaigns on Instagram.

 📹 Masterclass video: How to create a successful small business marketing strategy